 There’s no need for typing in this case, but normally you’d have invested much more work by this stage and it would be a good idea to save.

 Go to the Analysis branch of Design-Expert and click the Viscosity node.
 Let’s progress through the tabs atop the window.

 First, consider doing a transformation on the response.
 In some cases this improves the statistical properties of the analysis.
 For example, when responses vary over several orders of magnitude, the log scale usually works best.
 In this case the ratio of maximum to minimum response is only a bit over 4, which isn’t excessive (see detail at bottom of the screen), so leave the selection at its default, None, because no transformation is needed.
 Also, leave the coding for analysis as pseudo because this re-scales the actual component levels to 0 – 1.

 For complete details on pseudo and other coding for mixture models, see the textbook by Cornell mentioned at the outset of this tutorial.
 In the meantime, bring up Help, Contents.
-Then on the Contents tab click Designs and Additional Mixture Design Topics.
-Select Component Scaling in Mixture Designs.
+Then in the search field enter “component scaling” and select Component Scaling in Mixture Designs.

 Next click the Fit Summary tab.
 Here Design-Expert fits linear, quadratic, special cubic, and full cubic polynomials to the response.

 To begin your analysis, look for any warnings about aliasing.
 In this case, the full cubic model and beyond could not be estimated by the chosen design — an augmented simplex design.
 Remember, you chose only to fit a quadratic model, so this should be no surprise.

 Next, pay heed to the model suggested by Design-Expert in the first table in bold, which re-caps what’s detailed below.